Skip to content

 Choosing the right PCI DSS SAQ

-If your business stores, processes, or transmits cardholder data from at least one of the leading card networks (e.g. Visa, Mastercard, etc.), then you must prove Payment Card Industry Standard Data Security Standard (PCI DSS, or PCI) compliance in one way or another.
+If your business processes, transmits, or stores cardholder data from at least one of the card networks (Visa, Mastercard, etc.), then you must prove Payment Card Industry Standard Data Security Standard (PCI DSS, or PCI) compliance.
+Organizations subject to PCI DSS must annually demonstrate compliance with the regulation.
+PCI DSS lays out two ways of doing so:

-An SAQ is a form provided by the PCI Security Standards Council (PCI SSC) to assist organizations in validating PCI DSS.
-There are nine These questions range from “Is a list of service providers maintained?” to “Do coding techniques address insecure cryptographic storage?”.
+The SAQ is provided by the PCI Security Standards Council (PCI SSC) to assist organizations in validating PCI DSS.
+Nine questions range from “Is a list of service providers maintained?” to “Do coding techniques address insecure cryptographic storage?”

-For levels 3 and 4, most organizations will use a person in compliance, risk, or security responsible for your PCI efforts.
-For level 2, your acquiring bank may require an Internal Security Assessor (ISA) complete its annual assessment.
-ISAs receive their certification through a PCI SSC training program and conduct formal assessments on their own organization.
+For PCI levels 3 and 4, most organizations will use a person in compliance, risk, or security responsible for your PCI efforts.
+For PCI level 2, your acquiring bank may require an Internal Security Assessor (ISA) to complete its annual assessment.
+ISAs receive certification through a PCI SSC training program and conduct formal assessments on their own organization.

 While organizations may also engage a Qualified Security Assessor (QSA) to assess Level 2 compliance, these external and independent assessors are more well-known for auditing and reporting on compliance for Level 1 organizations.

-Once completed, the organization must submit the SAQ to their acquiring bank directly or their PSP that processes its credit card and debit card payments.
+Once completed, the organization must submit the SAQ directly to its acquiring bank or its PSP which processes its credit card and debit card payments.

 Which PCI DSS SAQ should you choose?

-The best way to determine which SAQ is right for you is ask yourself a few simple questions:
+The best way to determine which SAQ is right for you is to ask yourself a question:

-• If yes, you'll likely be filling out the SAQ A, its sister the SAQ A-EP, or the SAQ D.
+• If yes, you'll likely fill out the SAQ A, the SAQ A-EP, or the SAQ D.

 • If no, you accept payments face-to-face (i.e., card-present) or a hybrid of card-present and card-not-present, you'll fill out SAQ B, SAQ B B-IP, SAQ C-VT, SAQ C, SAQ D, or SAQ P2PE HW.